SinoAHpx/anki-creator/.codelf/project.md

 > Global keyboard shortcuts for improved workflow
 > System tray menu with restart option
 > Search field focus with keyboard shortcut
+> Complete search history with date grouping in Library view
+> Visual tracking of words added to Anki

 ## Structure